Dewalt DXGNR7000 (Discontinued)

 The following charts are provided to give you an idea of how some of the key specs of the Dewalt DXGNR7000 compare to generators of similar power (between 6500 and 7500 W).

-- Having a dry weight of 192 lbs, the Dewalt DXGNR7000 belongs in the expected weight range for generators which produce 6500 to 7500 rated watts.
-In terms of weight, one of the champions in their power range is the Sportsman GEN85KIDF, standing at just 133 lbs.
+- Having a dry weight of 192 lbs, the Dewalt DXGNR7000 belongs in the expected weight range for generators which produce 6500 to 7500 rated watts. if you wish to prioritize weight, the Champion 201515 is one of the top contenders in its power category, weighing only 121.3 pounds.

 The bottom line